This is the term paper I wrote for my course requirements at Ashoka University.

 Who was Lt Col Taylor?
 What are the stories of Captain Ghosh, Lt Sharma and Maj.
 Pimple, and of the other 190 who perished.
 We will never know.

-The least we can do is to remember them.
-Requiescat In Pace.
+The least we can do is to remember them in gratitude.
+Rest In Peace.

 Mogaung is a small and sleepy town in the Kachin State of Myanmar, forgotten by most people today.
 It lies about 150km due east of the Indian border, and barely 60 km from the closest Chinese frontier.
 The bigger town of Myitkyina is about 20 km north east of it.
 Thick jungles and hilly terrain lie between Mogaung and the Indian border.

 This is a story of great but forgotten heroism, and of human foibles.
 It is mined from my study of the Burma War 1941-45, which was fought by the Indian Army and Allies against the Imperial Japanese Army.
 The great men involved in this episode were all so deeply flawed that many deaths resulted from their egos and their actions.
 And yet it is possible for us to admire the actions of lesser known men who stood out for their selflessness.
 Not that they were devoid of weaknesses.
 But this package is what makes us human.

 Our story is set in June 1944, and explainswhy June 23 is celebrated as Mogaung Day by the Gorkha Rifles.
 Read on.

 The map below shows the town is located, and its closeness to both the Indian and Chinese borders.

 The forces fighting the Japanese juggernaut in Burma were multinational and filled with complex personalities.

 General “Vinegar” Joe Stilwell